sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel.md

 #### My JetBrains IDE becomes unresponsive after Bazel builds

 By default, JetBrains IDEs such as GoLand will try and index the files in your project workspace.
 If you run Bazel locally, the resulting artifacts will be indexed, which will likely hog the full heap size that the IDE is allocated.

 There is no reason to index these files, so you can just exclude them from indexing by right-clicking artifact directories, then choosing **Mark directory as** &rarr; **Excluded** from the context menu.
 A restart is required to stop the indexing process.

 #### My local `bazel configure` or `./dev/ci/bazel-configure.sh` run has diff with a result of Bazel CI step

 This could happen when there are any files which are not tracked by Git.
 These files affect the run of `bazel configure` and typically add more items to `BUILD.bazel` file.

 Solution: run `git clean -ffdx` then run `bazel configure` again.

+#### How do I clean up all local Bazel cache?

+1. The simplest way to clean up the cache is to use the clean command: `bazel clean`.
+This command will remove all output files and the cache in the bazel-* directories within your workspace.
+Use the `--expunge` flag to remove the entire working tree, including the cache directory, and force a full rebuild.
+2. To manually clear the global Bazel cache, you need to remove the respective folders from your machine.
+On macOS, the global cache is typically located at either `~/.cache/bazel` or `/var/tmp/_bazel_$(whoami)`.

+#### Where do I fine Bazel rules locally on disk?

+Use `bazel info output_base` to find the output base directory.
+From there go to the `external` folder to find Bazel rules saved locally.

 ### Go